 - Visibility.
 They can look like stones, or a frog, or even your favorite family pet.
 But you may want to keep in mind the placement and mounting suggestions above.

-- Plenty of Bass.
+- Plenty of Base.
 The outdoors can make music sound thin and diluted.
-To keep a warm, full-bodied sound, choose outdoor speakers with good low-frequency response (60Hz or below) that produce enough bass for a satisfying listening experience.
+To keep a warm, full-bodied sound, choose outdoor speakers with good low-frequency response (60Hz or below) that produce enough base for a satisfying listening experience.

 Definitely test your speaker placement for sound quality before permanently mounting them.
 Mounting directly to aluminum or cedar siding in not recommended; masonry or solid wood are the ideal mounting surfaces.